 Published in the American Economic Review, vol. 107(10), pages 3229-42, October 2017.

 Online appendix: here

 Finance and Economics Discussion Series (FEDS): July 2015

 Small Price Responses to Large Demand Shocks (with D. López-Salido)

 We study the pricing response of U.S. supermarkets to large demand shocks triggered by labor conflicts, mass population relocation, and shopping sprees around major snowstorms and hurricanes.
 Our focus on demand shocks is novel in the empirical literature that uses large datasets of individual data to bridge micro price behavior and aggregate price dynamics.
 We find that large swings in demand have, at best, modest effects on the level of retail prices, consistent with flat short- to medium-term supply curves.
 This finding holds even when shocks are highly persistent and despite stores adjusting prices frequently.
 We also uncover evidence of tit-for-tat behavior by which retailers with radically different demand shocks nonetheless seek to match their local competitors' pricing movements and recourse to sales and promotions.

-Conditionally accepted at the Journal of the European Economic Association.
+Forthcoming at the Journal of the European Economic Association.

 Finance and Economics Discussion Series (FEDS): March 2014

 Missing Import Price Changes and Low Exchange Rate Pass-Through (with B. Mandel and R. Vigfusson)